tongnie/traffic_dynamics/README.md

-# Coming soon
+# [Update 0725]
-We will release several interesting examples on spatiotemporal traffic data modeling here.
+We will release a toy example using the Low-Rank Tensor Functional Representation for modeling 3-dimensional traffic flow data.